mtask/CollectiFOR/analyze/README.md

 * any analysis -> remove `--yara DIR`, `--pattern DIR` and `--analysis` from the command.
 * launching the viewer --> remove `--viewere`

+**NOTE:** Running initialization twice or more times against the same database will mean duplicate data.

+## Viewer

+CollectiFOR viewer is Flask based application that provides some simple visibility to collected data and analysis results

 ## Collection-Parser-Database mapping

 This shows which data is currently add to CollectiFOR database in initialization.